 - On whole grain toast or with some whole grain crackers.

-- Mix it with leftover cooked quinoa for a complete meal.
+- Mix it with leftover cooked quinoa or brown rice for a complete meal.

 - Spoon on lettuce leaves like Romaine, butter or swiss chard – low carb egg salad boats.